conorturner/urest/README.md

 ## Interceptors
 Interceptors works in much the same way as middleware but act on the response before it is returned to the client.
-The value passed into res.send is attached as res.responseData, the following example check for a property in the response and prevents the request if not true.

 #### GZIP Interceptor